Our Staff

 Kat is also a political performance artist and through their arts persona they recently finished work on Australia’s very first all trans and gender diverse original musical titled Lost in Transit with a cast of six local trans and gender diverse artists.

-Pippa is the Policy Officer at WWDACT, and is responsible for policy research, submissions to inquiries and consultations, creating position statements and fact sheets, and supporting the team.
-Her previous experience is in government and policy, and she is currently studying a Bachelor of Arts (majoring in Sociology) and a Bachelor of Applied Data Analytics at ANU.
-She is passionate about promoting the rights of women* with disabilities and has been involved in mental health and disability advocacy at ANU.
+Pippa is the Policy Officer at WWDACT, and is responsible for policy research, submissions to inquiries and consultations, and convening the Policy Advisory Committee (PAC).
+Their previous experience is in government and policy, and they are currently studying a Bachelor of Arts (majoring in Sociology) and a Bachelor of Applied Data Analytics at ANU.
+They are passionate about promoting the rights of women* with disabilities and has been involved in mental health and disability advocacy at ANU.

 Our Board